CLC: One Industry Logo

 The Construction Leadership Council (CLC) was created in 2013 to work between industry and government to identify and deliver actions supporting UK construction in building greater efficiency, skills and growth.

 At the beginning of 2015 the CLC announced (via its Industrial Strategy: Construction 2025) that industry, including trade associations, contractors, clients and government, should specify and promote card schemes carrying the CSCS logo with no equivalents accepted.
+This is known as the One Industry Logo action.

-- agreeing appropriate qualifications for each occupation
+- Agreeing appropriate qualifications for each occupation

-- setting a minimum standard for skilled occupations at NVQ Level 2
+- Setting a minimum standard for skilled occupations at NVQ Level 2

-- introducing smart technology by 2020.
+- Introducing smart technology by 2020.

 Full details of the CLC’s requirements were set out to industry in early 2015 in a letter about One Industry Logo.
-This is known as the “One Industry Logo” action.

 Whether you are a CSCS cardholder, a card scheme operator or an employer, you are likely to be affected by these changes.
 To find out more visit our CLC Frequently Asked Questions or talk to your employer or training provider.